purposeanalytics/census-aggregator-package/README.md

 #### aggregate\_population\_density()

-Similarly, the aggregate population density across geographies, `aggregate_population_density` is used, passing data that contains a population vector and the Land area in square kilometres vector:
+Similarly, to aggregate Population Density across geographies, `aggregate_population_density` is used, passing data that contains a population vector and the Land area in square kilometres vector: